BasharRadya/iex_reprod_app/README.md

 **Build Issues:**
 - Ensure gcc and pthread library are installed
 - Check that all source files are present
+- Use `make clean && make` if seeing compilation errors

 **Runtime Issues:**
 - Verify ports are not in use by other applications
 - Check firewall settings for the specified ports
 - Ensure sufficient file descriptor limits (ulimit -n)
+- For large data sizes, monitor memory usage and system limits

 **Connection Issues:**
 - Start server before client
 - Verify IP and port parameters match between client and server
 - Check network connectivity between client and server hosts
+- Server runs silently - check for error messages if connections fail

 ## License

-This is a demonstration application.
-Use at your own discretion.
+This is a high-performance network testing application.
+Use at your own discretion for network performance analysis and stress testing.